 Easier to Track.
-Account consolidation is helpful even if you use an account aggregator such as Mint.com, Personal Capital, or some of the other online tools for managing your money.
+Account consolidation is helpful even if you use an account aggregator such as Mint.com, Personal Capital, or some of the other online money management apps.
 Instead of looking at line after line of numbers, and mentally adding everything up, you can look at two or three lines.
 It gives you a much clearer picture of where everything is, and where it is going.
-This is especially important as your accounts grow larger.
+This is especially important as your accounts grow larger or more complex.

 Fewer fees.
 I’m a big believer in not paying fees to financial companies.
 The only exceptions I make are for investment management fees (which are unavoidable, but can be mitigated by using low cost index funds), and for certain credit cards that have an annual fee.
 I used to be a staunch believer that there was no need to pay an annual credit card fee until I ran into a deal I couldn’t pass up (6% cash back on groceries, 3% on gas).

 Account fees were easy to avoid a few years ago.
 Unfortunately, banks and other financial institutions are having a more difficult time making a profit, so they have been increasing fees for their users.
 If you aren’t careful, you might find that you get caught in the squeeze.
 Many of these fees are avoidable with a little work on your end, but it can be difficult to keep track of the requirements for each account in a fluid environment.
 Reducing your number of accounts makes it easy to worry less about inactivity fees, low balance fees, and the dreaded “charge you for being a customer fee.”